jymh/d4marl/README.md

 - Here we provide `Examples` of how to use D4MARL.
 - You can train offline MARL policy by running `python run_**`.
 - You can run command for an easy-to-download dataset and train policy by setting `download_dataset` as **True**.
-- You can customize the configuration of the algorithm by running on the visible paltform `streamlit run visualize.py`.
+- You can customize the configuration of the algorithm by running on the visible platform `streamlit run visualize.py`.
 - You can run an evaluation process by simply clicking the `compare methods` on the platform.
 - You can choose the training curve colors of each method by clicking the `color` button.